-- The E101 error code happens when you try to update your console.
-Don't panic, because we've gor the complete solution in the article below.
+- The E101 error code on your Xbox One happens when you try to update the console.

 Consequently, users can’t play games on their Xbox One consoles.
 So, it’s a pretty serious error code; but there aren’t many confirmed resolutions for it.

-What you can do is go straight for the Offline update and we showed how to do it below.
+What you can do is to go straight for the Offline update, and we will guide you on how to perform it step-by-step.
+If that does not work, follow the other solutions.

-How can I fix Xbox error code E101?
+How can I fix the Xbox error code E101?

 - Then boot up a Windows laptop or desktop.